Convergence of Limited Communications Gradient Methods: Preliminaries and Motivating Examples

 The control channels used to coordinate communication networks are often bandwidth limited.
 Hence, it is not practically feasible to broadcast the real-valued vector $\nabla f(\vec{x}(t))$ to the users.
-The questions we wish to address in this paper are these: can we still solve the optimization problem by communicating quantized versions of the gradient?
-And what is the trade-offs between optimally and quantization?
+The questions we address in this paper are these: can we still solve the optimization problem by communicating quantized versions of the gradient?
+And what are the trade-offs between optimality and quantization?
 This motivates our investigation of limited communication gradient methods.

-\subsection{Optimal Network Flow~\cite{convex_boyd}~\cite{Ghadimi_2013,Zargham_2014}}
+\subsection{Optimal Network Flow}